GSA/digitalgov.gov/content/posts/2015-03-30-on-the-spot-must-have-ifttt-recipes-for-government.md

 url: /2015/03/30/on-the-spot-must-have-ifttt-recipes-for-government/
 date: 2015-03-30 3:48:29 -0400
 title: 'On the Spot: Must-Have IFTTT Recipes for Government'
 summary: ' Ever since we announced IFTTT was available for federal use, dozens of ideas have been shared for how program managers can use the tool to increase their productivity.
-I asked some API enthusiasts in the SocialGov community&nbsp;which of their favorite'
+I asked some API enthusiasts in the SocialGov community which of their favorite'
 authors:
   - jherman
 categories: